Music of Benin: Popular music

 In 1972, the Kérékou government came to power and instituted curfews and other measures that inhibited musical expression.
 Kérékou encouraged indigenous folk music.
 Some musicians, like Tohon Stan, adapted folk styles for mainstream audiences at home and abroad, including tchinkoumé, a funeral music played using water percussion which was adapted into tchink-system music.

 Sagbohan Danialou, a multi-instrumentalist from Porto Novo, is another very influential musician who transformed traditional Vodou religious rhythms such as kakagbo into popular music.

 Ignacio Blazio Osho was perhaps the most influential musician of the post-independence period, alongside Pedro Gnonnas y sus Panchos, Les Volcans and Picoby Band d'Abomey.
 Pedro produced the song Feso Jaiye, which became a hit and was performed by many bands at the 2nd All-Africa Games in 1973.

 Nel Oliver debuted in France in 1976, borrowing elements from all over Africa and the United States to create "Afro-akpala-funk".

 The “Tout Puissant” Orchestre Poly-Rythmo are still a household name in Cotonou and one of Africa's most prolific groups with over 50 LPs, hundreds of 45s and CD re-issues of their work.
-They have toured both Europe and the United States; according to a concert review in the New York Times, the band "belongs on the very short list of the world's greatest funk bands."
+They have toured both Europe and the United States.
+According to a concert review in the New York Times, the band "belongs on the very short list of the world's greatest funk bands."

-Beninese guitarist Lionel Loueke is one of the most important young musicians in jazz, infusing African influences.
+Beninese guitarist Lionel Loueke is one of the most important musicians in jazz, infusing African influences.
 Loueke currently lives in New York and is a member of Herbie Hancock's band.

 Wilfrid Houwanou is a Beninese singer-songwriter who goes by the stage name “ROBBI” (formerly Robbi Slo).